Last updated on June 14, 2021

 Following the death of Henry Philip Hope in 1839, the mysterious diamond passed down to his nephew Henry Thomas Hope and then to the nephew’s grandson Lord Francis Hope who was forced to sell it in 1901 to pay off his debts.

 In 1910 the Hope Diamond was shown to an American mining heiress Evalyn Walsh McLean at Cartier’s in Paris.
-To make the sale Cartier had to reset the diamond into a headpiece on a three-tiered circle of large white diamonds as McLean did not like the initial setting.
+To make the sale, Cartier had to reset the diamond into a headpiece on a three-tiered circle of large white diamonds as McLean did not like the initial setting.
 Later it became a pendant on a diamond necklace as we know it today.
-After purchasing the Hope McLean had many misfortunes: her son died in a car accident, her daughter died of a drug overdose, then her husband passed away and the family was forced to sell their newspaper, the Washington Post, after their bankruptcy.
+After purchasing the Hope, McLean had many misfortunes: her son died in a car accident, her daughter died of a drug overdose, her husband passed away, and the family was forced to sell their newspaper, the Washington Post, after their bankruptcy.

 The Hope Diamond’s New Home

 On November 10, 1958, Winston donated the Hope Diamond to the Smithsonian Institution, where it remained on the permanent exhibition and left it only four times.